itsjavi/bootstrap-colorpicker/README.md

 ## Documentation

-The documentation of this project is powered by JSDoc and the Minami template together with Handlebars for the examples.
+The documentation of this project has been created with by Handlebars, JSDoc and the Minami template.

 * [Documentation (@next)](https://farbelous.github.io/bootstrap-colorpicker/)
 * [Examples](https://farbelous.github.io/bootstrap-colorpicker/tutorial-Basics.html)